Individuals Should Fight as a Last Resort and Only When All Other Options Have Been Exhausted

 The Ethical Foundation: Why Violence Should Be Avoided

 Violence, in its most basic form, is the intentional use of physical force to harm or coerce others.
 While it may seem like an immediate solution to conflict, its consequences often far outweigh its perceived benefits.
 Historically, societies that prioritized violence over dialogue have faced cycles of retaliation, loss of life, and long-term instability.
-For instance, the aftermath of wars rarely leads to lasting peace; instead, they often breed resentment, economic ruin, and psychological trauma.
+Take this: the aftermath of wars rarely leads to lasting peace; instead, they often breed resentment, economic ruin, and psychological trauma.

 From a moral standpoint, violence undermines human dignity.
 When individuals resort to fighting, they reduce complex human interactions to mere physical confrontations.
 This not only dehumanizes both the aggressor and the victim but also perpetuates a culture where conflict is normalized.
-Psychologists argue that violence triggers a “fight-or-flight” response, which, while evolutionarily ingrained, can impair rational decision-making.
+Consider this: psychologists argue that violence triggers a “fight-or-flight” response, which, while evolutionarily ingrained, can impair rational decision-making.
 In high-stress situations, people may act impulsively, leading to actions they later regret.

 When Is Fighting Justified?
 The “Last Resort” Criteria